missxa/missxa/README.md

 ❤️ This is me with my favorite robot in the world - Roboy - built together with very talented and inspiring people.

-🔍 We've got a neat high-level description of the technology [devanthro.com/technology](https://devanthro.com/technology/).
+🔍 We've got a neat high-level description of the technology at [devanthro.com/technology](https://devanthro.com/technology/).

-👩‍💻 Most of my code lives inside the [github.com/roboy](https://github.com/roboy).
+👩‍💻 Most of my code lives inside [github.com/roboy](https://github.com/roboy).

 _Stats generated using [GitHub Stats Visualization](https://github.com/jstrieb/github-stats)_